sandeep-car/imap4/README.md

 The third optional argument is "delete".
 If you pass in this parameter then the script will find all messages from \<user\> for the last \<numdays\> days, and move them to trash.
 Use this with care.

-You could also use the delete option to get rid of messages from an annoying co-worker or a crazy ex-significant other.
-For example: ./gmail_munge.py ben_affleck 365 delete

 If you run this with the two required options, gmail.munge.py will log into your gmail account, search for messages from <user> over \<numdays\> and spew out email addresses of the original recipients.
 You can then take that list of recipients and remove them from your mailing list.
-Nobody likes bounced messages.
-Nobody!

 After you're done removing the email addresses you can run gmail_munge.py with the optional delete parameter which will erase those messages from your gmail account.
-Because, who wants to look at bounced messages anyway?

 Room for improvement: